Seahawks cornerbacks Sidney Jones and D.J. Reed will likely start against the Rams

 Due in part to that play, Jones got just a 35.7 grade from PFF — the lowest on the team — which credited him with allowing seven receptions on nine targets for 170 yards.

-Jones was also the nearest defender on the first touchdown of the game, a 21-yard Jimmy Garoppolo pass to Ross Dwelley.
+Jones also was the nearest defender on the first touchdown of the game, a 21-yard Jimmy Garoppolo pass to Ross Dwelley.

-On Monday, Carroll praised Jones’ effort on that play — Jones had Dwelley well-covered but Dwelley was able to make the catch anyway.
+Monday, Carroll praised Jones’ effort on that play — Jones had Dwelley well-covered but Dwelley was able to make the catch anyway.

 “Sidney really played that play really well,” Carroll said.
 “You’re seeing it’s Cover Two and he’s sunk all the way back in beautiful fashion and just couldn’t win at the ball.
 Would have loved to have had help from the safety on that one.”